-“Magic” shoes, supplements and leg wraps will not cure laminitic equines unless the root cause of the condition is addressed, a leading vet has warned.
+“Magic” shoes, supplements and leg wraps will not cure equines with laminitis unless the root cause of the condition is addressed, a leading vet has warned.

 In an attempt to bust some of the myths circulating, at yards and on social media, British Equine Veterinary Association president Lucy Grieve has spoken to H&H about the realities of treating the painful and potentially fatal condition.

 Lucy, who had to put down two otherwise healthy but laminitic horses this week, said she has seen and heard many owners talk about “cold-induced laminitis”, although there is no evidence to suggest that cold weather can induce the disease.

 “What’s more likely is that in cold weather, the horses end up stabled more, eating more feed and hay, moving less, not being exercised as much and so on, and these things actually just tip them over the edge.
 They were already on a knife-edge,” she said.

 “The average laminitis case does not happen overnight, they are always teetering on the edge with their insulin peaking out and their laminar tissues ready to go into meltdown.”